Stablecoins: Survivorship, Transactions Costs and Exchange Microstructure: On-Chain Fees

 Descriptive statistics are in \autoref{tab:usdc_trans_stats}

-There are 454.2 thousand unique senders and 287.6 thousand unique recipients.
-The top sender, with 1.27 million transfers (32.9\%), is Uniswap: 0x55fe002aeff02f77364de339a1292923a15844b8.
-The top recipient is again Uniswap with 1.19 million (30.8\%) of the inbound transfers.

-Transaction costs are higher for USD Coin than Tether.
-The median fee is \$13.03 with a median percentile fee of 0.84\%.
-The gas used in the median transaction, 175,654, is nearly three times the amount for Tether transactions.
+Transaction costs in USD are higher for USD Coin than Tether, \$18.84 versus \$13.03 for Tether.
+The median transaction size for USD Coin is more than twice as large as Tether, so this helps bring USD Coin's median percentile fee of 0.66\% below Tether's 0.93\%.

-I plot a histogram of fees in USD in \autoref{fig:usdt_fee_hist}.
+I plot a histogram of fees in USD in \autoref{fig:usdc_fee_hist}.

-Only 17\% of fees are below the ATM threshold of \$3.00.
-More than a third of fees are above \$25.00, and 4.6\% are above \$100.
+Only 1.9\% of fees are below the ATM threshold of \$3.00.
+More than a third of fees are above \$25.00, and 5.8\% are above \$100.

 The fees in percentage terms are in \autoref{fig:usdc_fee_hist_pct}